physrisk/website-source/articles/2014/market-price-is-it-economic-or-sociological-concept.md

 Econophysics much more often than econometrics criticizes mainstream theory of economics.
-The observed fluctuations of the market price are larger than it should be accordingto the equilibrium view of the efficient market theory.
+The observed fluctuations of the market price are larger than it should be according to the equilibrium view of the efficient market theory.
 Alternative views arise even in circles of the economists as behavioral finance and economics receive much more attention.
 Nobel Prize winner of 2013 professor of Yale University